Lupus Flares: Triggers, Prevention, and Management | MyLupusTeam

 How Can You Prevent Lupus Flares?

 Finding an effective treatment for lupus is another way to prevent at least some flare-ups.
 When your immune system is better controlled, flares are less likely.
-Your rheumatology team may prescribe antimalarial drugs like hydroxychloroquine (Plaquenil), corticosteroids like prednisone, nonsteroidal anti-inflammatory drugs, immunosuppressants, or biologics to help keep your lupus under control.
-Some people find that supplements help, but research does not yet support the benefit of supplements for lupus.
+To help keep your lupus under control, your rheumatology team may prescribe:

 How Can You Manage Lupus Flares?